Bombardment of Antwerp (1830)

 The Bombardment of Antwerp in 1830 was a military event that took place during the Belgian Revolution.

 Background

 Antwerp joined the uprising in October.
 Dutch naval ships were subsequently sent to the river Scheldt, where they inspected all vessels for contraband.
 This led to a tightening of trade in the port city.
 As the navigation on the Scheldt fell under the control of the North Dutch navy, Antwerp lost its free access to the North Sea.
 Meanwhile, the royal troops, under the command of General David Hendrik Chassé, took refuge in the citadel in the southern part of Antwerp, a powerful stronghold from which they could bombard the city.

-When General David Hendrik Baron Chassé received information that some Belgians had occupied Dutch posts within the city, and there where even reports of certain Belgians urging the Dutch forces to surrender the citadel.
+General David Hendrik Baron Chassé received information that some Belgians had occupied Dutch posts within the city, and there were even reports of some Belgians urging the Dutch forces to surrender the citadel.
 In response to these developments, Chassé took decisive action and ordered the bombardment of the city.